ivandebono/Nested_Sampling/README.md

 This is my playground around *Nested Sampling methods*

 I adapted the C-code from Skilling, 2006 into python.
+I adapted the C-code of nested sampling from Sivia and Skilling 2006, p 188 Attempts to make its usage like emcee. (call it nestee? maybe not...)

+*Note that the code is very close to the original C code, which may not be optimized for python usage.
 Although not python-optimized this works just fine.
+*

 Background